What the TimelinePI Process Schema does:

-The Process Schema editor gives users the capability to visually map the most common path of their business processes, while also displaying all of the ad-hoc process flows.
-Users can let the tool take what it believes to be the most important milestones through statistical analysis, or choose their own and a process schema to visualize their entire business process.
-If the user lets the tool choose the important milestones, TimelinePI uses advanced statistical analysis to specifically choosewhich steps are most reliably and commonly occurring at the same place in the process.
+The Process Schema editor gives you the capability to visually map the most common path of your business processes, while also displaying all of the ad-hoc process flows.
+You can let the tool take what it believes to be the most important milestones (events) through statistical analysis, or choose your own to see a process schema and visualize your entire business process.
+If you let the schema tool choose the important milestones, TimelinePI uses advanced statistical analysis to specifically choose which steps are most reliably and commonly occurring at the same place in the process.

-To get started a user selects “Initialize New Schema”.
+To get started you should select “Initialize New Schema”.

 Then Select Milestones.
-Users can select default milestones(allow the tool to choose what it finds to be the most important schema from the data), select their own or do both.
+You can select default milestones(allow the tool to choose what it finds to be the most important schema from the data), select your own or do both.

-After clicking Generate Default Schema, users are presented with the Schema like the one shown below in the example.
+After clicking Generate Default Schema, you are presented with the Schema like the one shown below in the example.

 The interface is completely adjustable and events can be moved around to form a completely customized schema.
 After saving the schema, the tool can act as a monitoring platform.